LucaCuello/CircularCountdownTemplate/readme.md

 **CSS & JS only**

-I was making a pomodoro app and wanted to make a circle countdown but couldn't find a simple way to do it, there were some tutorials but not exactly what I wanted, or they were just a little overcomplicated.
+I was coding a pomodoro app and wanted to make a circle countdown but couldn't find a simple way to do it, there were some tutorials but not exactly what I wanted, or they were just a little overcomplicated.
 I made this template hoping to help people in a similar situations.

 [Live test](https://circularcountdownlivetest.vercel.app/).